 Community patrons who wish to use the Library's computer workstations or the COCC Wireless Network must sign up for a 180-day network account.
 An active network account is also necessary to log in to the catalog and request items owned by Barber Library.
 After expiration, a network account may be renewed upon request.

-To apply for a network account, present a government-issued photo ID at the Circulation Desk.
+To apply for a network account, see staff at the Circulation Desk.

 Access to online resources

 Community patrons with 180-day network accounts can use the computers within Barber Library to access the Library's research databases, eBooks, and streaming videos.

 Due to licensing restrictions, community patrons do not have off-campus access to electronic resources.

 The Libraries of Oregon website also provides access to research databases for all Oregonians.